 However, I learned about nepotism.
 I would never be head butcher’s boy because there were two of us and the other boy was Mr Parkes’ nephew; he got the new bike with decent brakes while I got the worn out pre-war death trap.
 At church I could never be head choirboy; that was reserved for the vicar’s own son.

-I felt as if we were all in the same boat, even the MP who lived on our street and the shopkeepers on Raddlebarn Road who were the nearest we had to a middle class.
-There were, apparently, some upper class people in Edgbaston, a Victorian middle class suburb on the other side of the University.
-On my butcher’s bike I had to pedal to Lady So-and-So at Garth House in Edgbaston (see above).
-I never saw her.
+I felt as if we were all in the same boat in Selly Oak, even the MP who lived on our street and the shopkeepers on Raddlebarn Road.
+They were the nearest we had to a middle class.
+I had to pedal my butcher’s bike to some better-off houses in Selly Park or Lady So-and-So’s at Garth House in Edgbaston but I never saw her.

 Electoral choices 1960s: pipe or slippers.